pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-jupyterhub.md

 ## Using `python-pachyderm`

-After you log in, you can use the [Python Pachyderm](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#header-functions) client API to manage Pachyderm directly in Jupyter notebooks.
+After you log in, you can use the [Python Pachyderm](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#header-functions) client API to manage Pachyderm directly from your Jupyter notebooks.

 The following lines initialize the Python Pachyderm client in JupyterHub: